Facebook Pixel

 For general safe cycling practices, please refer to the Rules and Code of Conduct page.

-Together with our partner agencies, we have provided over 257,000 public bicycle parking lots at public transport nodes, public housing void decks and public parks, so cyclists can easily find a convenient place to park.
-More bicycle parking lots are targeted to be completed by 2027, bringing the total number to 267,000.
+Together with our partner agencies, we have provided over 280,000 public bicycle parking lots at public transport nodes, public housing void decks and public parks, ensuring cyclists can easily find a convenient place to park.
 Today, most residential areas and transport nodes are within a 5-minute walk to a bicycle parking facility.

 A lane for cyclists at traffic junctions